-During the three months ended March 31, 2024 and 2023, the Company made capital expenditures of less than \$0.1 million and \$0.1 million, respectively.
-Capital expenditures incurred during the three months ended March 31, 2024 and 2023 are included in assets held for sale for the three months ended March 31, 2024 and 2023, listed above.
+During the three months ended March 31, 2025 and the year ended December 31, 2024, the Company made capital expenditures of less than \$0.1 million which are included in assets held for sale for the three months ended March 31, 2025 and the year ended December 31, 2024, listed above.

 Once assets are classified as held for sale, management is required to evaluate if under ASC Topic 205-20-45, Discontinued Operations, the disposal of a component of an entity shall be reported in discontinued operations.
-Management determined that the disposal represents a strategic shift that will have a major effect on operations and financial results, at the balance sheet date, and that the results of the television segment shall be reported as discontinued operations.
-The operational and financial results related to the held for sale assets of the television segment, which include the real estate assets and production facility located in Miami, Florida, are classified as discontinued operations in the current and prior year periods in the Unaudited Condensed Consolidated Statements of Operations.
+Management determined that the disposal does not represent a strategic shift that will have a major effect on operations and financial results, at the balance sheet date, and that the results of the Puerto Rico television operations shall not be reported as discontinued operations.